Cyber insurance and types of losses coverages

 The cyber risk insurance policy helps the company claim Rs 5,00,000 as defence and settlement cost.
 This is meant to compensate individuals whose personal information has been compromised.

-Network Security Liability
+Network Security Liability in Cyber Insurance

 This claim is related to the failure to protect the company’s network from malware, hacking and unauthorised access.